The Haunting of Gallagher Hotel- Chapter One

 Tears fell down her face as she perceived the risks associated with her lifestyle.
 Inhaling deep and pushing a weak breath through her shaking lips, she felt her chest swell due to the taunting accusations made against her.
 Keeping up with deals and tracking lies day in and day out was enough to drive anyone mad.
 But the rewards and freedom that came along with those risks changed her for the better.
 Trudy became the most powerful woman in Holloway.
 The prize was well deserved, and in the name of Ulysses, she’d claim the crown even after death.

-“Did you hear me?”
-Deputy asked.
+“Did you hear me?” the deputy asked.

 She smirked.